-In a perfect world, our spouses are around to supervise packers, our children are at hourly care, and our friends are coming over with buckets and mops to help us on our final cleaning.
-But in the real world of PCS season, our spouses are nowhere to be seen, the packing days fall right after the end of the school year, and all our closest friends are moving too.
+In a perfect world of PCS moves, our spouse is around to supervise packers, our children are at hourly care, and our friends are coming over with buckets and mops to help us on our final cleaning.
+But in the real world of PCS season, you may have to move without your spouse, while the packing days fall right after the end of the school year, and all your closest friends are moving too.

-Over the past seven years, I’ve been lucky enough to have my spouse around for the pack out of six of them.
+Over the past seven years, I’ve been lucky enough to have my spouse around during most of our PCS pack outs.
 This last time, we had such a short time between when orders (finally!) dropped and when we had to report that there was no option of having him around.
 Luckily, my oldest two were in school during those days.

 My toddler and I had it all under control.
 Or so I thought.

 The day before the packers were coming, I realized I wouldn’t be able to leave the house to go pick up lunch.
+It is an unspoken tradition to feed the movers lunch on moving day.
 We have always treated our movers to lunch and drinks and usually allowed them to choose what they wanted for lunch.
 But this was not going to happen this time.
 To save you the same trouble I had, I’ll share with you the results of my brainstorming.

 Of course, this does require that you have dishes, spices, and all the ingredients handy, which could increase your kitchen “do not pack” area.
 And then I’d have to do dishes, which is something I vehemently oppose in a regularly stocked and lived-in kitchen.